xddq/schema2typebox/README.md

     info](https://github.com/xddq/schema2typebox/issues/16).
 - [x] SchemaOptions for everything that is implemented
 - [x] Type.Enum() via "enum" property
-  - NOTE: Interesting that Type.Enum() creates a json schema with a list of anyOf consts instead of enum.
-- [x] $ref to other schema files via relative path
+- [x] $refs anywhere using [@apidevtools/json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser)
-- [x] name of generated value and type based on "title" attribute
+- [x] Name of generated value and type based on existing "title" attribute.
-  - are there other attributes one should check if "title" is undefined?
-- [ ] (low prio?) $ref to definitions inside the current schema
-  - NOTE: perhaps wait and see if people mention the need
-  - Initial idea to implement this via collecting all $defs in a "preprocessing" step inside a map and whenever we get a $ref we query the map to insert the correct type.
-- [ ] (low prio) $ref to remote schemas
+      Defaulting to "T" if title is not defined.
 - [ ] (low prio) Type.Tuple() via "array" instance type with minimalItems,
       maximalItems and additionalItems false
 - [ ] (low prio) Type.Not() via "not" property
   - TODO: Is this even possible?
-I am confused.

 ## DEV/CONTRIBUTOR NOTES